nrfconnect/sdk-nrf/doc/nrf/libraries/others/app_event_manager.rst

 	   #include <app_event_manager.h>

 #.
-Define the new event type by creating a structure that contains an :c:struct:`application_event_header` named ``header`` as the first field.
+Define the new event type by creating a structure that contains an :c:struct:`app_event_header` named ``header`` as the first field.
 #.
 Optionally, add additional custom data fields to the structure.
 #.
-Declare the event type with the :c:macro:`APPLICATION_EVENT_TYPE_DECLARE` macro, passing the name of the created structure as an argument.
+Declare the event type with the :c:macro:`APP_EVENT_TYPE_DECLARE` macro, passing the name of the created structure as an argument.

 The following code example shows a header file for the event type :c:struct:`sample_event`: